ashn-dot-dev/site/src/blog/2020-01-21-creating-cdoc-part-1.md

 The features (or lack thereof) that I would like to see in documentation generation software are:

-00. Trivial to build and distribute as a single static binary.
+00. Trivial to build and distribute as a single static binary
-    + No runtime dependencies (`python`, `ruby`, `mono`, etc.).
+    + No runtime dependencies (`python`, `ruby`, `mono`, etc.)
-    + Installing should by as simple as running `make` and `cp`ing the resulting binary to `/usr/local/bin`.
+    + Installing should by as simple as running `make` and `cp`ing the resulting binary to `/usr/local/bin`
-00. Portable across operating systems and architectures.
+00. Portable across operating systems and architectures
-00. Zero setup required for projects using the tool.
+00. Zero setup required for projects using the tool
-    + No configuration files.
+    + No configuration files
-    + No behavior-changing option flags.
+    + No behavior-changing option flags
-00. Follows the Unix philosophy.
+00. Follows the Unix philosophy
-    + Output simple HTML.
+    + Output simple HTML
-    + Assume the documentation tool will be used in command pipelines.
+    + Assume the documentation tool will be used in command pipelines

 ## Initial Setup
 Every project starts somewhere and in our case `cdoc` will begin with a